Gary Barton, Panhandle Director

 In 1996, Gary attended the FCA Victory Banquet, meeting Coach Tom Landry and hearing Coach talk about his lifetime involvement with this ministry called FCA.
 He started getting involved with other FCA activities, primarily the Golf Marathon, which was also an FCA fund raising event.
 Gary joined the Panhandle FCA Leadership Board in 1998; became Leadership Board Chairman in 2002; and felt God calling him to become the Area Director in 2007.
 As he has said many times, “As Director, my job is a whole lot harder than I thought it would be, but it’s also a whole lot more rewarding than I ever imaged!”

 Gary and Lynn, a school teacher, have lived in Amarillo since 1980, raising two boys, Nicolas and Jonathan.
-They have a granddaughter Camryn, who lives in Amarillo.
-Nicolas, his wife Becca, and their son Brooks live in Lewisville, TX, while Jonathan currently lives in Georgetown, TX.
+Nicolas, his wife Becca, and their son Brooks live in Aubrey, TX.
+They have a granddaughter Camryn, who lives outside of Seattle, WA.
+Jonathan currently lives in Cedar Park, TX.

 Dr. Aaron Hunt, Athletic Chaplain & Character Coach, WTAMU